SATELLITES & MISSIONS

 SATURN

-The industrial team is led from OHB Italia S.p.A. is the prime contractor, the subcontractors are ARESYS, POLITECNICO DI MILANO, AIRBUS ITALIA.
+The industrial team is led from OHB Italia as Prime Contractor, the subcontractors are Aresys, ON AIR Consulting & Solutions, Airbus Italia.

 Activity carried out under ASI contract.